Brand Names: U.S.

 - Do not take this drug alone to treat hepatitis C infection.

 - A very bad blood problem called hemolytic anemia can happen with this drug.
 This can make heart disease worse and lead to very bad and sometimes deadly heart attacks.
 Tell your doctor if you have ever had heart problems.
-Do not take this drug if you have very bad heart disease or heart problems that are not being treated.
+Do not take this drug if you have ever had very bad heart disease or heart problems that are not being treated.
 Call your doctor right away if you have chest pain while taking this drug.